nopigom119/3D-reconstruction-tools/SECURITY.md

 ## Reporting Vulnerabilities

-If you discover a security vulnerability within this project (including any of the individual tools provided), please report it to us privately via email at **[Your Security Contact Email Address Here]**.
+If you discover a security vulnerability within this project (including any of the individual tools provided), please report it to us privately via email at **[rycbabd@gmail.com]**.

 We appreciate your responsible disclosure and will make every effort to acknowledge and address the issue promptly and carefully.
 Please refrain from discussing the vulnerability publicly until we have had a chance to respond and address it.